willrod369/sme-bi-course-application/README.md

 # sme-bi-course-application
-For this staage of the application, we will ask you to create a screencast and two corresponding virtual machine exercises for a specific chapter of your course outline.
+For this stage of the application, we will ask you to create a screencast and two corresponding virtual machine exercises for a specific portion of your course outline.

 ### Getting Started